ilyabayel/ilyabayel/README.md

 ### Hi there, my name is Ilya 👋

-## I'm a Future Master of Engineering, Software Developer and Designer!
+## I'm a Master of Radio Engineering & Telecomunications and a software engineer!

-- 👨‍💻 I’m currently working at AflaBank!
+- 👨‍💻 I currently work as a software engineer at Noveo!
-- 📚 I learn everything about Programming & Software Engineering
+- 📚 Love learning programming languages
 - ⚡ Random fact: I love to sing and play guitar

 ### Connect with me: